Relational Memory: Native In-Memory Accesses on Rows and Columns: H/W Design and Implementation

-Every time a descriptor is produced, it is passed to any of the idle \fetchs.
+Every time a descriptor is produced, it is passed to any idle \fetch.
 The data obtained by the \fetchs when processing each request descriptor is stored in the \relcache.
-The \requestor can interface with multiple \fetchs to decouple the request descriptor generation, the actual memory fetches, and the extraction of valuable data.
-This way, it is possible to quickly scale up the number of available \fetchs to achieve better memory parallelism via multiple outstanding memory transactions.
-The \requestor keeps track of when each \fetch is available by monitoring a set of dedicated \emph{ready} signals.
-In case all the \fetchs are busy, the \requestor stalls and waits for any \fetch to become available.
-Therefore, the ideal number of \fetchs to deploy corresponds to the minimum number that prevents the \requestor from ever stalling.
+The \requestor can interface with multiple \fetchs to decouple the request descriptor generation, the actual memory fetches, and the extraction of relevant data.
+This way, it is possible to quickly scale up the number of available \fetchs to achieve higher memory parallelism.